 Volatility in Raw Material Prices

-Increase in the cost of raw materials i.e., ECH and BPA, that are being used in the manufacturing of the epoxy resin is driving down the market sales in recent years due to several disruptions caused by COVID-19 outbreak worldwide.
-Moreover, rising crude oil prices directly impacting the operating cost and profit margins of the industry, in addition to higher transportation costs, add up the price of epoxy resin in the global market.
-Inflation of raw material costs drives down the demand for these films, which is merging as one of the major constraints for the overall market growth worldwide.
+An increase in the cost of raw materials, i.e., ECH and BPA, that are being used in the manufacturing of the epoxy resin is driving down the market sales in recent years due to several disruptions caused by the COVID-19 outbreak worldwide.
+Moreover, rising crude oil prices directly impact the operating cost and profit margins of the industry, and higher transportation costs, adding up the price of epoxy resins in the global market.
+Inflation of raw material costs drives down the demand for these films, which is emerging as one of the major constraints for the overall market growth worldwide.